benwatson528/cicd-sandbox/README.md

 ## Release Process

-To release an update of the plugin:
+To release a new version of the plugin:

 1. Create a `release/x.y.z` branch.
 2. Update the `changeNotes` in `build.gradle`.